Mahreenkiran/MahreenKiran_Portfolio/README.md

 **Value:** Demonstrates research intelligence, evidence synthesis and the ability to identify methodological trends and clinical translation gaps.

-**Used:**  Python, scikit-learn, pandas, cross-validation, SMOTE, feature importance, ablation analysis.
+**Used:** R, Bibliometrix, Biblioshiny, VOSviewer, Web of Science, Scopus and Excel.

 ---

-### 6. Explainable AI for climate-dependent treatment effectiveness
+### 6. Climate-aware prediction of fungicide effectiveness

-**Question:** How do climate variables such as temperature, humidity and precipitation influence treatment effectiveness?
+**Question:** How do temperature, humidity and rainfall influence fungicide effectiveness?

-**Methods:** XGBoost, SHAP interaction analysis, Monte Carlo simulation and multimodal evidence integration.
+**Dataset:** 2k+ agricultural and environmental records from six KPK districts, collected between 2020 and 2024.

-**Key result:** The analysis identified climate-response patterns and showed how environmental conditions can alter treatment effectiveness.
+**Key result:** Propiconazole performed best, with Dose 4 giving the strongest disease control and yield improvement.
+Moisture-dependent fungicides performed better in wet and humid conditions, while others remained effective across wider climate ranges.

-**Value:** Demonstrates transferable skills in interaction analysis, simulation, uncertainty and explainable AI.
+**Value:** Demonstrates transferable skills in explainable AI, environmental interaction analysis, simulation and interpretation of complex climate-linked data.

-**Used:** Python, XGBoost, SHAP, Monte Carlo simulation.
+**Used:** Python, XGBoost, SHAP, Monte Carlo simulation

 ---